 The ODC from time to time receives applications from groups or organisations to conduct fireworks displays on reserves.
-Firework displays are controlled by legislation other than the RA and requires the permission of the Employment New Zealand prior to proceeding.
-The activity also requires the approval of the Eastern Bay of Plenty, Ōpōtiki Rural Fire Officer prior to granting permission.
+Firework displays are controlled by legislation other than the RA and requires the permission of the Department of Labour prior to proceeding.
+The activity also requires the approval of the Eastern BOP, $\bar{O}p\bar{O}tiki$ Rural Fire Officer prior to granting permission.